|

 Railway jargon and the multitude of abbreviations used by government departments and the railway industry can be very

-abbreviation on this site, or on our local trains and stations, which you don't understand please inform your webmaster
+abbreviation on this site, or on our local trains and stations, which you don’t understand please inform your

-who will be pleased to add it to this page.
-He might even be prevailed upon to reword the offending page to make it more
+He might even be prevailed upon to reword an offending page to make it more intelligible!

 Go to: